wesleycamargo/azure-docs.pt-br/articles/cloud-services/cloud-services-guestos-family1-retirement.md

 <properties
-   pageTitle="Aviso de desativação da família 1 de SOs convidados | Microsoft Azure" description="Fornece informações sobre quando ocorreu a desativação da família 1 sistemas operacionais convidados do Azure e determinar se você foi afetado" services="cloud-services" documentationCenter="na" authors="yuemlu" manager="timlt" editor=""/>
+   pageTitle="Guest OS family 1 retirement notice | Microsoft Azure"
+   description="Provides information about when the Azure Guest OS Family 1 retirement happened and how to determine if you are affected" services="cloud-services" documentationCenter="na" authors="raiye" manager="timlt" editor=""/>